top of page

 The word 'reverse' has its origins in the Middle English term 'reversen,' which was derived from the Old French word 'reverser.'
 In Old French, 'reverser' meant 'to reverse, turn back, or overthrow.'
 This Old French word, in turn, can be traced back to the Latin word 'reversus,' the past participle of 'revertere,' which is a combination of 're-' (back) and 'vertere' (to turn).
 Therefore, the etymology of the adjective 'reverse' reflects its fundamental meaning of being opposite or contrary in direction, order, or nature to what is considered standard, typical, or expected, as it is rooted in the idea of turning back or going in the opposite direction.

-Quiz: Find the meaning of the adjective reverse:
+Find the correct meaning of the adjective reverse:

 Try Again!